Lam Research (LRCX)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Lam Research’s margin expanded by 2 percentage points over the last five years.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Lam Research’s margin expanded by 9.4 percentage points over the last five years.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Lam Research Trailing 12-Month Free Cash Flow Margin

-Lam Research’s free cash flow clocked in at $1.02 billion in Q1, equivalent to a 21.6% margin.
-The company’s cash profitability regressed as it was 12.2 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Lam Research’s free cash flow clocked in at $1.59 billion in Q3, equivalent to a 29.9% margin.
+The company’s cash profitability regressed as it was 5 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends trump fluctuations.

 11. Return on Invested Capital (ROIC)